bombcheck/ESP8266_ArtNet-LED-DMX-Node/README.md

 | RX | GPIO3 | DMX_RX (for A & B) |
 | D1 | GPIO5 | DMX_DIR_A |
 | D0 | GPIO16 | DMX_DIR_B |

+## Special thanks to
+[Matthew Tong](https://github.com/mtongnz) for the great work this fork is based upon.